 Adrian believes deeply in keeping a strategic long-term view paired with achievable tactical goals.
 He has spent his recent years working extensively in collaborative pursuits that organize numerous companies to agree and work together.
 He is rational, reasoned, principled, and knows how to drive consensus.
 Adrian holds integrity as his highest virtue.
-He has exactly the skills and attitude we want on the OpenStack board of Directors.

 I'm involved in the following OpenStack projects: Nova,Heat

 Since 2010, Adrian has been involved with OpenStack, attending the design summits dating back to the very first in Austin.
 He has contributed in a variety of ways, and has emerged as a respected leader through these contributions.

 He founded the Solum project in October 2013 and created the OpenStack Containers Team, which created the Magnum project as a forward looking effort to add next generation container technology to the OpenStack Compute program, and give OpenStack cloud users a first class experience with containers on OpenStack clouds.
 He also serves on the API working group, which is committed to improving our developer experience across numerous community projects.

 Adrian has worked on a variety of projects within OpenStack, and contributed to Heat by suggesting the concept of an OpenStack native API and DSL, which became known as HOT.